yichenshen/chimney/README.md

 #### Colors

 The front-end shows TODOs with different colors based on their state (overdue, not due, completed, etc...).
 It reads from a virtual attribute in Errands and assigns the color based on the attribute.

+## License

+This app is licensed under the MIT license.
+Refer to the license file for details.